Motivation

 For myself, the deciding aesthetic in designing the terse configuration above was that the channel and security configurations do not differ between my dual-band AP’s radios, giving me zero reason to factor them out separately.
 This is what leads me to judge this second version needlessly verbose.

-Inversely, a good reason to use named channel and security settings is when you have to apply them in two or more locations, but not on all radios.
+settings is when you have to apply them in two or more locations, but not on all radios.
 Since this is where we get into the available complexities of RouterOS WiFi configuration, it is where we leave the topic behind, having promised above to keep things simple in this article.

 Interface Naming

-The RouterOS default configuration applies the wifi1 and wifi2 names according to details of hardware configuration and initialization-time contingencies.
-I chose to rename them in order to create a simple mnemonic: wifi2 is the 2.4 GHz radio, and wifi5 is the 5 GHz radio.
-This scheme is not only easy to remember months later when you need to revisit the setup, it happens to allow me to leave the default "wifi2" name untouched.
+is the 5 GHz radio.
+This scheme is not only easy to remember months later when you need to revisit the setup, it happens to allow me to leave the default “wifi2

 Transitional WPA+PSK